jcperezbanuchi/simon-game/README.md

 # Future improvements
 Planned features include:

-- decreasing delays for displaying the sequence at higher rounds
+- Decreasing delays for displaying the sequence at higher rounds
-- implement the game for mobile browsers with sounds
+- Be able to play it in mobile browsers including sounds